Polynomial Matrix Inequality and Semidefinite Representation: Matrix sos-concavity

 It should be pointed out that when $G(x)$ is matrix sos-concave, it is not necessarily that $G(x)$ is uniformly matrix sos-concave.
-For a counterexample, consider the $G(x)$ defined in Example~\ref{emp:nonunf-matsos}, the quadratic matrix polynomial $-\nabla_{xx}(\xi^TG(x)\xi)$ there is not sos in $\xi$, as shown by Choi~\cite{Choi}.
+For a counterexample, consider the $G(x)$ of Example~\ref{emp:nonunf-matsos}.
+For any fixed $\xi\in \re^m$, the Hessian $-\nabla_{xx}(\xi^TG(x)\xi)$ there is independent of $x$ (since $G(x)$ is quadratic), and it is sos if and only if it is positive semidefinite.
+But if we think of $\xi$ as an indeterminant vector, then $-\nabla_{xx}(\xi^TG(x)\xi)$ is not sos in $\xi$, as shown by Choi~\cite{Choi}.
 Now let us see an example of uniformly matrix sos-concave $G(x)$.

-\begin{exm} Consider the set $\{x\in \re^2: G(x)\succeq 0\}$ where
+\begin{exm} Consider the set $S=\left\{x\in \re^2: G(x)\succeq 0\right\}$ where